 This fertilizer is available in 8 pounds (3.63 kilograms) bag.
 It is an 18-6-12 NPK formulation fertilizer.
 It contains natural ingredients such as Kelp, Feather meal, and Earthworm castings.

 Kelp is a type of brown seaweed grows in shallow ocean waters.
 As a granular meal for Rose, it provides essential nutrients in organic form and many beneficial trace minerals.
-Kelp also contains plant growth hormones that support lush Rose foliage and richly colored blooms.
+Kelp also contains plant growth hormones that support lush Rose foliage and richly coloured blooms.

 Worm castings aid in soil PH to a balanced level, remove bacteria and toxins from the soil, stimulate root growth and allow plants to easily take up nutrients in the soil.